 This station is the oldest wet mill in the country and this is where the cherries are separated by quality using water.
 Low quality coffee floats and high quality coffee sinks.
 Most of the floaters are green unripe cherries or berries that have holes chewed by worms.

 Unfortunately we came in the off season so the mill wasn’t working.
-Coffee picking season is from September to February/March so we couldn’t see the process in action which would have been really interesting to see.
+Coffee picking season is from September to January-ish so we couldn’t see the process in action which would have been really interesting to see.
 The truck dumps the berries into the green container and the berries drop straight into the water.

 Once they are separated by floaters and sinkers, the berries get carried into the next room where they get shelled and washed.